 Healthy digestion allows you to assimilate the nutrients or building blocks you need.
 Supporting the energy of your organs of digestion, including your pancreas and gall bladder, helps support your critical digestive function.

 Plants and herbs, including essential oils, can be used to nourish and rebuild the energy of your organ systems.
-This process, known as tonification of the organ systems, is based on the principal that herbs can be used as tonics to boost vitality and sustain the energy of the organ systems.
+This process, known as tonification of the organ systems, is based on the principle that herbs can be used as tonics to boost vitality and sustain the energy of the organ systems.

-Herbal tonics, including essential oils, have been found to help restore vitality and energy to your organs systems.
+Herbal tonics, including essential oils, have been found to help restore vitality and energy to your organ systems.
 This helps balance your energy levels and stimulate the life-energy of the organs, improving their ability to assimilate and utilize vital nutrients during the process of digestion.

 Supporting Pancreas Function